numerai/numerai-cli/README.md

 NOTE: the container takes a little time to schedule.
 The first time it runs also tends to take longer (2-3min), with subsequent runs starting a lot faster.

+## Docker example

+Everything from the current directory is added to the docker container.
+This means you can pre-train your model, serialize it to a file, and then load it just as you would locally.
+The docker example provided has separate files, model.py, train.py and predict.py.
+The model lives in model.py. train.py is run as part of `numerai docker train`, and predict.py is what will run in the Numer.ai compute node.
+You can test predict.py by running `numerai docker run`.

 ## Troubleshooting